joemoose/psiops/docs/character.md

 To create your character, follow these steps.
 Record each step’s result on your character sheet.
 An [online character sheet](https://docs.google.com/spreadsheets/d/1HzHjX9m-Y-rcoRL-xnx1RtbJGfHi2h_p-d7V-lTz88Q/edit?usp=share_link) is available.

-!!! note

-	The equipment you carry is a significant part of fielding your operator.
-See the [Equipment](equipment.md) section for details.

 ---

 ### Step 1: Attribute Scores

-Attributes represent your character’s innate physical and mental characteristics:
+Attributes represent your character’sphysical and mental characteristics:

 - **STRENGTH**: Brawn and endurance
 - **REFLEXES**: Agility and speed